Hereditary Ataxias

 Key Points

-- Cerebellar ataxia: broad-based gait, dysmetria, dysdiadochokinesia, nystagmus, scanning dysarthria — localizes to ipsilateral cerebellar hemisphere or vermis
+- Cerebellar ataxia: broad-based gait, dysmetria, dysdiadochokinesia, nystagmus, scanning dysarthria — appendicular ataxia with dysmetria/dysdiadochokinesia localizes to the ipsilateral cerebellar hemisphere; midline truncal/gait ataxia localizes to the vermis

 - Sensory (proprioceptive) ataxia: worsened by eye closure (positive Romberg), absent with cerebellar findings — caused by large-fiber peripheral neuropathy or dorsal column disease